-To prevent diarrhea, do a safety check of your house to make sure your pet isn’t coming into contact with dangerous plants, chemicals or other toxic household substances.
-In order to help prevent food-related diarrhea when switching foods, veterinarians recommend slowly mixing the new food in with the old to avoid shocking your cat’s digestive system.
+To prevent diarrhea, do a safety check of your house to ensure your pet isn’t coming into contact with dangerous plants, chemicals, or other toxic household substances.
+In addition, to help prevent food-related diarrhea when switching foods, veterinarians recommend slowly mixing the new food in with the old to avoid shocking your cat’s digestive system.

-Cat diarrhea can occur for any number of reasons, and your vet should be your go-to source of information if it appears, but remember that you can protect your pets from many possible causes of diarrhea by making sure that your household is free of toxic substances that could mess with a cat’s digestive system.
+Cat diarrhea can occur for many reasons, and your vet should be your go-to source of information if it appears.
+But remember that you can protect your pets from many possible causes of diarrhea by ensuring that your household is free of toxic substances that could mess with a cat’s digestive system.

 What are the reasons your cat has experienced diarrhea?
 What course of treatment worked?
 What toxic household substances or items do you avoid?
 Let us know!

-In my home, if I know I haven’t added anything crazy new or different and if I know the cats haven’t been exposed to something else, I usually try feline probiotics on them to see if that will get rid of the diarrhea.
+In my home, if I know I haven’t added anything crazy new or different and the cats haven’t been exposed to something else, I usually try feline probiotics on them to see if that will get rid of diarrhea.
 They work 99% of the time.